InSAR Processing#

 the coherence image

-Compare the coherence with the interferogram - how do they appear to line up?
+Compare the coherence with the interferogram - how do they appear to compare?
+Why do you think this is?

 topographic phase removal#